His Masters' Voice

 By 1907, the "His Master's Voice" was used on their records by their British subsidiary.
 By 1910, after it had become clear what a huge success this image had become, the painting, the title and other rights were registered as trademarks.

 The original painting was used 24 times when each new model of the gramophone was released.
-So, by the time Francis Barraud died in 1924, he had become a famous and highly reputable painter and photographer, and the image had claimed its rightful place as one of the ten most widely recognized brand names of the 20th century.
+So, by the time Francis Barraud died in 1924, he had become a famous and highly reputable painter and photographer, and the image had claimed its rightful place as one of the ten most widely recognised brand names of the 20th century.

 References and Further Reading